mrlacey/SimpleTesting/README.md

 Any method that is public, takes no parameters, and return `bool` (or `Task<bool>`) will be treated as a test.
 Even static methods work.

 The class must have a parameterless constructor.
+If one is added, it is called before each test as a new class instance is created for each test execution.

 Other than that, you can do what you like.

 All these are valid: